gao234/angular-google-places-autocomplete/README.md

 * forceSelection &mdash; forces the user to select from the dropdown.
 Defaults to `false`.
 * options &mdash; See [google.maps.places.AutocompleteRequest object specification](https://developers.google.com/maps/documentation/javascript/reference#AutocompletionRequest).

+**The original directive fires an event called "g-places-autocomplete:select" with the prediction as parameter.
+My patch adds the possibility to add a callback when that event is fired, ie: when a new place is selected.
+To use it, just add an attribute: on-place-updated="myCallback(prediction)" to your directive.
+In your controller, define $scope.myCallback(prediction).
+That function will be called every time a new place is selected from the directive.

 Examples
 --------